vordimous/wellageddev/content/about.md

 ## Software Engineer and Advocate

-I am a full-stack engineer, and developer advocate passionate about distributed cloud application design and implementation.
+I am a full-stack cloud application engineer, and developer advocate passionate about distributed cloud application design and implementation.
 I accomplish this through diligent design and programming, with a strong focus on DevOps and orchestration.
 I will contribute to the success of a software project by being a strong proponent of these ideals, advocating internally and externally for the developer community.

 ## Experiences

 ### Head of Developer Experience

-Mar 2023 - _Present_
+Mar 2023 - *Present*

 [Aklivity](https://www.aklivity.io/)